 repository.
 This model is developed by the DOM Working Group (DOM) of the

 - A method of specify the formatting and transformation of

 Document Type Definition (DTD)

-- In SGML or XML, a DTD is a formal definition of the elements and
+- In SGML or XML a formal definition of the elements and the

-the relationship among the data elements (the structure) for a particular
+relationship among the data elements (the structure) for a particular type

 - A font-relative measure encoded by the font.
 Before electronic